Reduce Think Packaging

 Recycling packaging

-• Other plastic – Item such as yogurt pots and margarine tubs can be recycled at your local Recycling and Household Waste Site.
-Don’t forget to recycle your plastic food trays too.
-Some kerbside recycling collections may also collect these materials
+- Other plastic – Items such as yogurt pots and margarine tubs can be recycled in your kerbside collection.
+Don’t forget to recycle your plastic food trays too

-• Plastic bags – Reuse your plastic bags where possible but if you need to dispose of them they can be recycled at most Recycling and Household Waste Sites and supermarkets
+- Plastic bags – Reuse your plastic bags where possible but if you need to dispose of them they can be recycled in your kerbside collection and at many supermarkets too

 How to complain about excessive packaging